mahamed-emad/Mouse-Position-Tracker/README.md

-# Mouse-Position-Tracker
-A lightweight desktop utility that displays real-time mouse coordinates with dynamic UI coloring and instant copy-to-clipboard support.

 # 🖱️ Mouse Position Tracker
 A lightweight desktop tool built with **Python** and **Tkinter** that displays the real-time position of your mouse cursor on the screen.
 The tool also allows you to **copy the coordinates** instantly using `Ctrl + C`.